OrderN/CONQUEST-release/docs/CONQUEST-manual/basissets.rst

    Multisite.LFD.Minimise T
    minE.VaryBasis T

-If the users already have some good initial coefficient values as the ``SFcoeffmatrix2`` files, reading the files and performing only the numerical optimization is also a good choice.
+If the users already have some good initial coefficient values as the ``SFcoeffmatrix2`` files, reading the files and performing only the numerical optimisation is also a good choice.

 ::